pokgak/pokgak.github.io/content/articles/instrument-your-cli.md

 Then you should be able to see the a new line in the other terminal that we ran `otel-cli server tui` just now.

 ![Result in otel-cli server](images/otel-cli-trace.png)

+## Conclusion

+In this article, I showed you the simplest way you can use otel-cli.
+To get more valuable information from your traces, you'll usually need to add nested spans to your trace.
+It'll help break down the execution of your program to more smaller unit that can be inspected.
+To get more advanced example, you should refer to the otel-cli [examples](https://github.com/equinix-labs/otel-cli#examples).